hellerve/blog/wip/One_Year.md

 understandable, but unfounded.
-I feel comfortable with my setup and my writing, even through [occasional mishaps](//blog.veitheller.de/Postmortem:_Corrupting_RSS_And_Twitter.html) and inexplicably popular posts that drive my anxiousness levels to the maximum.
+I feel comfortable with my setup and my writing, even through [occasional mishaps](//blog.veitheller.de/Postmortem:_Corrupting_RSS_And_Twitter.html) and inexplicably popular posts that drive my anxiety levels to the maximum.
 I am happy you are here, together with approximately 4700 other IPs per month.
 I am grateful for my audience, a group of people open to non-technical and technical posts, occasional whining, and a lot of weirdly detailed writing